Eugenio161288/emonitor/README.md

 **API DB**: DB that stores data for API functionality.
 The Document DB (MongoDB) is used here.

 **Client**: Single Page Application that may be used to register/login and invoke API functionality

+Users may login/register via client application on browser.
+3rd party resellers should be registered in system before using API endpoints

 ## Client application
 [back to the contents](#table-of-contents)